MikeLanier/JMaze/README.md

 implementing the game, I expect those ideas to change.
 Very agile like huh.

-## 09/27/2017
+## 09/29/2017
 * Create code to name, save and load mazes.
+* entrance/edit cells
+  * validate when values in x/y controls change
+  * add a create button.
+Only want to change when satisfied with values in controls
-* method for createing the entrance/exit cell, needs to clean up the old cell before creating a new one
+  * clean up the old cell before creating a new one
-* pick entrance cell by clicking the random button
+  * make sure new cell is facing the right direction
-  * change x or y of entrance cell and update the display
-  * click the random button, update the controls and display
+  * rules for cell relationship
+    * cell must enter/exit the maze in a quadrant opposite the other cell.
+    IE. If the entrance cell is on the top-left quadrant, the exit cell must be on either the top-right or bottom-right quadrant.
+    * cells cannot be on same side of the maze.
+IE. If the entrance is to the top of the top-left quadrant, the exit cannot be on the top of the top-right quadrant.
+    * any change to the x/y controls will cause the create buttons to disable
-* pick exit cell by clicking the random button
+* pick entrance/exit cell by clicking the random button. the randomly picked cell will obey the relationship rules outlined above.
+Cell will be automatically created.
+No need to click create button
-  * change x or y of exit cell and update the display
-  * click the random button, update the controls and display
-* ~~pick start cell by clicking the random button~~
-  * ~~change x or y of start cell and update the display~~
-  * ~~click the random button, update the controls and display~~
 * Stuff for the game
   * randomly add rooms
     * method to create the room
+      * ~~on create remove interior walls and place doors~~
       * make sure width/height is adjusted to not extend beyond the outer edge of the maze
       * room cannot include the cell adjacent to the entrance (the cell you enter when stepping from the entrance).
       * room cannot include the cell adjacent to the exit (the cell you leave when stepping into the exit).
   * number of rooms a factor of the size of the maze
   * size of a room is random
   * some doors will be locked, must search maze for key.